TYPE DESIGN INFORMATION PAGE last updated on Wed Aug 31 09:35:31 EDT 2016

 Seventeenth FontShop Design Conference, May 17-19, 2012, Berlin.
 Registration: 650 Euros.
 It was held in the Haus der Kulturen der Welt.
 The theme was Sustain.
 The main speakers were Andy Altmann (why not associates), Lupi Asensio (twopoints.net), Ruedi Baur (ruedi-baur.eu), Matthew Butterick (buttericklaw.com), Kirsten Dietz (Strichpunkt), Carima El-Behairy (P22), Jeff Faulkner (agiantgirl.tumblr.com), Maurice Göldner (kurs26.de), Jessica Hische (jessicahische.is), John Hudson (considerwhat), Nat Hunter (Airside), Stefan Kiefer (Spiegel), Hanif Kureshi (handpaintedtype.com), Martin Lorenz (twopoints.net), Shoko Mugikura (Just Another Foundry), Lars Müller (Lars Müller Publishers), Morag Myerscough (studiomyerscough.com), Michael Schirner (michael-schirner-bye-bye.de), Petz Scholtus (Pöko Design), Elliot Jay Stocks (elliotjaystocks.com), Nina Stössinger (ninastoessinger.com), Jan Teunen (teunen-konzepte.de), Susanne Zippel (Mittelpunkt-Zhongdian).
 [Google] [More] ⦿

 Nineteenth FontShop Design Conference, May 15-17, 2014, Berlin.
 Registration: 650 Euros.
-It will be held in the Haus der Kulturen der Welt.
-The theme is Roots.
-The main speakers include the following type designers: Peter Bilak, Petr van Blokland, Yanone.
+It was held in the Haus der Kulturen der Welt.
+The theme was Roots.
+The main speakers included the following type designers: Peter Bilak, Petr van Blokland, Yanone.
 [Google] [More] ⦿

 This is one in a regular series of type design workshops held in Slovenia since ca. 2007.
 Typefaces were created by these participants in Ljubljana: Martin Fujan (Talschrift), Uros de Gleria (Not yet pro), Domen Fras (Narod Krepak), Mina Arko (Kampula), Eleni Beveratou (Untitled), Nikos Georgopoulos (Koumpa), Lucijan Bratus (Slova OT 1, 2 and 3).
 [Google] [More] ⦿